Azathothas/Stars/README.md

 ## Go

+- [giodamelio/tailscale-custom-domain-dns](https://github.com/giodamelio/tailscale-custom-domain-dns) – A small DNS serve that serves records for all the machines in your Tailscale tailnet
 - [mrusme/reader](https://github.com/mrusme/reader) – reader is for your command line what the “readability” view is for modern browsers: A lightweight tool offering better readability of web pages on the CLI.
 - [cloudtty/cloudtty](https://github.com/cloudtty/cloudtty) – A Friendly Kubernetes CloudShell (Web Terminal) !
 - [six-ddc/plow](https://github.com/six-ddc/plow) – A high-performance HTTP benchmarking tool that includes a real-time web UI and terminal display